marteenzh/rhs/modules/yamlform/docs/developers/test.md

 **Check that the translated elements can no be altered**

-_Once a YAML form is translated only the Elements (YAML) values be changed._
+_Once a form is translated only the Elements (YAML) values be changed._

 - Go to 'Contact' translations (/admin/structure/yamlform/manage/contact/translate/)